-• Develop a graphical simulation of the elbow manipulator using Mathematica.
-That is, given trajectories for the joints angles, graphically display the movement of a simple physical model of an elbow manipulator.
+• Develop a graphical simulation of the elbow manipulator using Mathematica, MAT-LAB, or another other software environment.
+Given trajectories for the joints angles, graphically display the movement of a simple physical model of an elbow manipulator.

 Kinematic software

 • Previous students have successfully developed software that will symbolically derive the forward kinematic equations and manipulator Jacobian matrix, given the Denavit-Hartenberg parameters of a manipulator mechanism.